emcog/palladium/site/events/show-01.md

 ## SARAH WRIGHT
 Sarah is a master Puppeteer and Puppet Director who served as an additional Muppet performer on 1996's Muppet Treasure Island and puppeteered Vogons and other aliens in the 2005 Creature Shop-effects film The Hitchhiker's Guide to the Galaxy.
 Sarah is a veteran London theatre Puppeteer, founder of the Curious School of Puppetry, and Director of her own company Invisible Thread.
 Her stage credits include work with the Royal Shakespeare Company on The Tempest and directing Sleeping Beauty, The Adventures of Curious Ganz, and Hansel and Gretel.
 She puppeteered on the TV series Sooty (as occasional character Scampi) and the film Seed of Chucky (operating all three lead doll characters).
-Sarah will be talking to us about her life growing up the the Little Angel Theatre and prolific career as a Puppeteer, Director, and Headmistress.
+Sarah will be talking to us about her life growing up the Little Angel Theatre and prolific career as a Puppeteer, Director, and Headmistress.